Limits

 limits 8

-This law tells us that the limit of a certain variable x as x approaches a can be derived by simply replacing x with a.
+This law tells us that the limit of a specific variable x as x approaches a can be derived by simply replacing x with a.

 Sample Problem: Evaluate